fsprojects/TestDynamo/README.md

 subscription.Dispose();
 ```

+Subscriptions synchonicity error handling and can be customized with `SubscriberBehaviour` through the
+`Scubscribe` and `LambdaStreamSubscriber` methods.

+Subscriptions can be executed synchonously or asynchonously.
+For example, if a subscription
+is configured to execute synchronously, and a PUT request is executed, the `ITestDynamoClient` will not return
+a PUT response until the subscriber has completed it's work.
+If the subscription is asynchronous, then subscriber
+execution is disconnected from the event trigger.

+If a subscriber is synchronous, its errors can be propagated back to the trigger method, allowing for more direct
+test results.
+Otherwise, errors are cached and can be retrieved in the form of Exceptions when an `AwaitAllSubscribers`
+method is called

+#### AwaitAllSubscribers

+The `Api.Database`, `Api.GlobalDatabase` and `ITestDynamoClient` have `AwaitAllSubscribers` methods to pause test execution
+until all subscribers have executed.
+This method will throw any exceptions that were experienced within subscribers and were not
+propagated synchronously

 ### Global Database

 The global database models an aws account with a collection of regions.
 Each region is an [`Api.Database`](#database).
 It is used test global table functionality

+Creating global tables is a synchonous operation.
+The global table will
+be ready to use as soon as the `ITestDynamo` client returns a response.

 ```C#
 using TestDynamo;